ericliu0000/ericliu0000/README.md

 ## Hello!

-I'm Eric, a:
+I'm Eric (he/him), a:
-- (almost) college student interested in computer programming
+- first-year college student interested in computer programming
 - former member of a *FIRST*® Robotics Competition and *FIRST* Tech Challenge team
+   - I'm returning this year to volunteer in these programs!

 ### Projects
 There are a few repos I have listed on my profile.
 Some of them are for school, some of them are for robotics, and one of them is for a research internship.